theboi/reddit-code-highlight/README.md

 - At `chrome://extensions/`, under this extension, click `Details` > `Extension options`.

+## Motivation

+I began using Reddit the other day and wanted to help a fellow Redditor solve his issue with code.
+However, he posted a huge chunk of plain text code which was slightly frustrating.
+Upon scouring the web, I figured out that code highlighting did not exist on Reddit natively.
+I also wanted to learn how I could use webpack and create web extensions.
+Thus, reddit-code-highlighter was born.

 ## Development Resources

 If you are wondering how to use npm modules (or even any modules for that matter) in Chrome Extensions: